pimpale/todo-app/backend/README.md

 3. On Ubuntu (which you should have if you were following the Windows instructions), we can use apt to install basic dependencies.
     1. Preemptively update the system to avoid potential dependency version conflicts.
-        Run this command in the WSL shell:
+        Run this command in the shell:
         ```
         sudo apt update && sudo apt upgrade
         ```